weibin-austin/reporting-generation-system/README.md

 10. Add more fancy UI using angular/react.
 11. Setup your CI/CD pipeline.
 12. Add new Services like PNGService, JPEGService etc
-13. ...

-## 4. Send your code to [Dawei Zhuang(dawei.zhuang@antra.com)](dawei.zhuang@antra.com) using Github/Gitlab.
-Make sure there is README.MD to indicate what did you change/add to the project.